the42/schoolcalc/schoolcalc/README.md

 Supports negative numerals.
 * Zapfenrechnung.
 A Zapfenrechnung (Zapfen rechnen) looks like this:

-Stand-alone program

-* sdivcon: Console program which accepts input from stdin like dividend:divisor and writes the results to stdout, displaying the intermediate steps when dividing the pen and paper method
-* webzapfen: Web app to display a Zapfenrechnung, including the intermediate division steps

 <pre><code>         27 * 2 = 54
          54 * 3 = 162
         162 * 4 = 648